Fort Pitt, Kent: Garrison Hospital

 The Army Sanitary Commissioners had in February 1863 approved a proposal for the facilities at Fort Pitt to be converted into 'a Hospital for the whole of the troops of the garrison, including the Royal Artillery, the Royal Engineers, and the three depots battalions of infantry'.
 The following year additional buildings were erected 'for the reception of the whole of the troops of the garrison requiring hospital treatment'; at the same time, the old separate Garrison Hospital within the lines at Brompton was closed and its premises converted into barracks.

-A major expansion of the General Military Hospital at Fort Pitt was begun in September 1910, necessitating the demolition of the West Wings of the old H-plan hospital and also the removal of the Napoleonic-era tower/keep, to make way for a new central hospital block (which was linked to the old hospital on one side, and a new West Wing on the other).
-This pavilion-plan hospital extension (which contained two new operating theatres, an x-ray department and other modern facilities) opened just before the outbreak of war in 1914.
+A major expansion of the General Military Hospital at Fort Pitt was begun in September 1910, necessitating the demolition of the West Wings of the old H-Plan Hospital and also the removal of the Napoleonic-era tower-keep, to make way for a new central medical block (which was linked to the old H-Plan Hospital on one side, and a new West Wing on the other).
+This Pavilion-Plan Hospital extension (which contained two new operating theatres, an X-Ray Department and other modern facilities) opened just before the outbreak of World War 1 in 1914.

-In October 1914 King George V and Queen Mary visited, meeting servicemen wounded in the First World War, including five German Naval officers held in a separate ward.
-At least seventy German prisoners were treated at the Fort.
-On recovery, they were held in the Blockhouse until the end of the war.
+In October 1914 King George V and Queen Mary visited, meeting Servicemen wounded in the First World War, including five German Naval Officers held in a separate ward.
+At least seventy German prisoners were treated at Fort Pitt.
+On recovery, they were held in the Blockhouse until the end of the World War 2.

 The General Military Hospital closed in August 1922; its patients were transferred to the Royal Naval Hospital, Chatham.

 Grammar School

-In 1929 the Chatham Education Board bought the vacant Fort Pitt from the War Office, and the site was converted into a Girls' Technical School.
+In September 1929 the Chatham Education Board bought the vacant Fort Pitt from the War Office, and the site was converted into a Girls' Technical School.
 The school, now known as Fort Pitt Grammar School, remains on the site and has added a number of new buildings.
 The neighbouring University for the Creative Arts building occupies the old blockhouse site and some of the original brickwork remains visible at the sides of the building.